Clanging, Banging, and Other Noises in Your Plumbing System

 Your plumbing system might not have a voice, but that doesn’t mean it’s not trying to communicate.
 Ever heard a bang in the walls after turning off a faucet?
 Or a strange gurgle from your drain late at night?
 If your pipes have started their own percussion section, it’s probably time to listen.
+At Ensor Plumbing, we believe no homeowner should have to live with mystery sounds echoing through their walls.
+Most plumbing noises aren’t just annoying—they’re warning signs.
+Here’s what your plumbing might be saying.

 The Classic Bang!
 (Also Known as “Water Hammer”)

 If you’ve ever turned off a faucet or washing machine only to be greeted with a sudden BANG in the wall, you’ve met the infamous water hammer.
 It’s not a ghost, though it can be just as startling.
 This noise is caused by a sudden stop in water flow, which sends a shockwave through your pipes.
+Normally, air chambers or arrestors absorb the impact.
+But over time, they can fail or fill with water, leaving your pipes vulnerable to banging.
+While it might seem harmless at first, water hammer can actually loosen pipe joints and cause long-term damage if left unchecked.

 Gurgling or Glugging: Trouble Brewing in the Drains

+A gurgling sound coming from your sink or tub is your plumbing’s way of telling you, “I’m trying to breathe.”
+When drains don’t vent properly, air gets trapped and bubbles through the water, creating that odd glug-glug-glug sound.
 It could be a partially clogged vent pipe, or a buildup somewhere downstream.
 Either way, it’s a good idea to have it checked before it leads to slow drainage—or worse, a full backup.
 Venting issues are especially common in older homes or after quick DIY renovations where shortcuts were taken.

 Whistling, Screeching, or High-Pitched Sounds

 Turn on a faucet and hear an eerie whistle or screech?
 That’s often caused by a faulty valve or worn-out washer.
 As water squeezes through a too-narrow opening or uneven surface, it creates a high-pitched sound similar to a tea kettle reaching boil.
+This noise is usually more of a nuisance than an emergency, but it can point to aging parts that may eventually fail.
+Toilets, shower valves, and even outdoor spigots can be culprits.
+If you hear it often, it’s worth investigating.

 Rattling and Shaking Pipes

 When you hear pipes rattling, it could be as simple as a loose bracket—or a sign that your plumbing isn’t properly secured.
 As water flows, especially at high pressure, pipes expand and contract slightly.
 Without adequate support, they can knock against walls or framing.
+This is particularly common in basements or crawl spaces where longer pipe runs have fewer anchor points.
+Left alone, rattling pipes can wear down over time and even burst under pressure.

 Ticking, Tapping, or Light Clicking

 This one’s subtle, but not unusual.
 As hot water moves through cold metal pipes, they expand.
 You might hear a faint ticking or tapping as the pipe adjusts to the temperature change.
 It’s most noticeable in baseboards, radiators, or areas where pipes pass through tight holes in wood framing.
+Generally, this sound isn’t cause for concern.
+However, if it’s frequent and loud, it could mean the pipe has little room to move and is grinding against surrounding materials—eventually wearing them down.

 When in Doubt, Call It Out

 Plumbing noises aren’t always a crisis, but they’re almost never random.
 They’re your home’s way of nudging you—sometimes not so gently—to look into something.
 And while some issues are easy to fix (like a washer replacement or a pipe clamp), others could be signs of bigger problems that should be handled by a pro.
+At Ensor Plumbing, we’re experts at diagnosing these sounds and translating them into solutions.
+Whether your pipes are humming a gentle tune or banging like a drum line, we’ll figure out what’s going on and fix it the right way.